Ketchikan, Alaska: Economy and industries

 A major and first port of entry into Alaska, Ketchikan's economy has been based on fishing industries, canneries in particular, tourism, government, and forestry.
 Average annual civilian employment in 2017 was 4,070, with a substantial seasonal work force peaking in July.

 The area near the mouth of Ketchikan Creek earned Ketchikan a measure of infamy during the first half of the 20th century for a red-light district known as Creek Street, with brothels aligned on either side of the creek.

 Ketchikan's economy is currently based upon government services, tourism and commercial fishing.
 Civic boosters have dubbed the community the "Salmon Capital of the World."

 Ketchikan also receives a large number of tourists, both by air and sea, due to its popularity as a cruise ship stop.
-In 2018, Ketchikan Harbour saw 40 different cruise ships making more than 500 stops in the harbour and bringing more than 1,073,000 visitors to Ketchikan.
+In 2018, Ketchikan Harbour saw 40 different cruise ships making more than 500 stops in the harbor and bringing more than 1,073,000 visitors to Ketchikan.
+The Great Alaskan Lumberjack Show, a lumberjack show, is performed near Ketchikan Creek between May and September.

 The Misty Fiords National Monument is one of the area's major attractions, and the Tongass National Forest has long been headquartered in Ketchikan, mostly in the city's historic Federal Building.
 For most of the latter half of the 20th century, a large portion of Ketchikan's economy and life centered on the Ketchikan Pulp Company pulp mill in nearby Ward Cove.
 The mill closed in 1997 in the wake of the passage of the Tongass Timber Reform Act of 1990, which reduced timber harvest targets in the national forest.